 First disconnect the negative pole, then the positive pole from the battery.
-Remove the filter box cover and detach both rubber bands [1].
+Remove the filter box cover and detach the rubber band.
 Remove the battery.

 Install the battery as described for the specific type of battery (see illustration).
 Connect the minus pole to the battery last.